$0 Turkey → Germany Skilled Worker Guide — Quick-Start Checklist

 Path 1: EU Blue Card (If You Have a Degree)

-The Blue Card is the gold standard: it does not require German language proficiency, your spouse can work immediately without restrictions, and it provides the fastest path to permanent residence (21 months with B1 German, 33 months without).
-Turkish computer science and software engineering degrees from H+ universities are recognized in Germany without requiring a ZAB evaluation — the Anabin printout from your institution is sufficient.
+The Blue Card is the gold standard: it does not require German language proficiency in non-regulated work, your spouse can work immediately without restrictions, and it provides the fastest path to permanent residence (21 months with B1 German, 27 months with A1).
+Turkish computer science and software engineering degrees from H+ universities can avoid a ZAB evaluation when the specific degree title is also verified in Anabin — the institution printout alone is not enough.

 This is one of the most consequential reforms in Germany's recent immigration law.
 Turkish developers who: